pacman82/throttle/Readme.md

 Throttle provides semaphores as a service via an http interface.
 As the name indicates the primary usecase in mind is to throttle a systems access to a resource, by having the elements of that system to ask for permission (i.e. acquiring a lease) first.
 If the system consists of several process running on different machines, or virtual machines in the same Network, throttle might fit the bill.

-Throttle aims to be easy to operate, wellbehaved in edege cases and works without a persistence backend.
+Throttle aims to be easy to operate, well-behaved in edge cases and works without a persistence backend.

 ## Warning